-1.1: Road traffic injury
+1.1: Road Traffic Injury

 Road collisions can have a devastating effect on the lives of those involved, their family and friends and the wider community.
-Extended road closures can have serious consequences for road users and the local economy while fear of road collisions can make people reluctant to travel by active modes such as cycling and walking.
-This can affect freedom of movement, especially for young people and the elderly.
+The fear of road collisions can make people reluctant to travel by modes, such as cycling and walking and this can affect freedom of movement, especially for young people and the elderly.
+In addition extended road closures can have serious consequences for road users and the local economy.

-Somerset County Council has set out its policy and priorities for transport and communities within our 'Future Transport Plan and within our 'County Plan'.
+Somerset County Council has set out its policy and priorities for transport and communities within our Local Transport Plan called the 'Future Transport Plan' and within our 'County Plan'.
 This Road Safety Strategy, 'Safe Roads in Somerset' will support the overall vision of Somerset County Council to increase prosperity and ensure that we continue to care for and protect the people of Somerset and its visitors.